-- ➤ MTU Size The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
-It is not recommended that you change the default MTU Size unless required by your ISP. - ➤ Use These DNS Servers If your ISP gives you one or two DNS addresses, select Use These DNS Servers and enter the primary and secondary addresses into the correct fields.
+- MTU Size The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
+It is not recommended that you change the default MTU Size unless required by your ISP. - Use These DNS Servers If your ISP gives you one or two DNS addresses, select Use These DNS Servers and enter the primary and secondary addresses into the correct fields.
 Otherwise, the DNS servers will be assigned dynamically from your ISP.

-If you get Address not found error when you access a Web site, it is likely that your DNS servers are set up improperly.
+If you find error when you go to a Web site after entering the DNS addresses, it is likely that your DNS servers are set up improperly.
 You should contact your ISP to get DNS server addresses.

-- ➤ Host Name This option specifies the Host Name of the Router. - ➤ Get IP with Unicast DHCP A few ISPs' DHCP servers do not support the broadcast applications.
+- Get IP with Unicast DHCP A few ISPs' DHCP servers do not support the broadcast applications.
 If you cannot get the IP Address normally, you can choose this option.
-(It is rarely required.)

-2. If your ISP provides a static or fixed IP Address, Subnet Mask, Gateway and DNS setting, select Static IP.
-The Static IP settings page will appear, shown in Figure 5-12.
+(It is rarely required.) - 2.
+If your ISP provides a static or fixed IP Address, Subnet Mask, Gateway and DNS setting, select Static IP.
+The Static IP settings page will appear as shown in Figure 5-6.

 WAN

+-

-WAN Connection Type: Static IP Detect
+WAN Connection Type: Static IP 💌 Detect

-IP Address: 0.0.0.0
+IP Address: 0.0.0.0]

-Subnet Mask: 0.0.0.0
+Subnet Mask: 0.0.0.0]

 Default Gateway: 0.0.0.0 (Optional)

-MTU Size (in bytes): 1500 (The default is 1500, do not change unless necessary.)
+MTU Size (in bytes): 1500 (The defa ault is 1500, do not change unless necessary.)

 Primary DNS: 0.0.0.0 (Optional)

 Secondary DNS: 0.0.0.0 (Optional)

 Save

-Figure 5-12 WAN - Static IP
+Figure 5-6 WAN - Static IP

-- > IP Address Enter the IP address in dotted-decimal notation provided by your ISP. - > Subnet Mask Enter the subnet Mask in dotted-decimal notation provided by your ISP, usually is 255.255.255.0. - Default Gateway (Optional) Enter the gateway IP address in dotted-decimal notation provided by your ISP. - ➤ MTU Size The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
+- > IP Address Enter the IP address in dotted-decimal notation provided by your ISP. - Subnet Mask Enter the subnet Mask provided by your ISP in dotted-decimal notation.
+Usually, the Sub Mask is 255.255.255.0. - Default Gateway (Optional) Enter the gateway IP address provided by your ISP in dotted-decimal notation.

+- MTU Size The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
 It is not recommended that you change the default MTU Size unless required by your ISP. - Primary/Secondary DNS (Optional) Enter one or two DNS addresses in dotted-decimal notation provided by your ISP. - 3.
 If your ISP provides a PPPoE connection, select PPPoE/Russia PPPoE option.
-You should enter the following parameters (Figure 5-13):
+And you should enter the following parameters (Figure 5-7):